-5 Common Lipstick Mistakes That Make You Look Older
+5 Super Common Lipstick Mistakes That Instantly Make You Look Older

 1. Wearing Lipstick That Is Too Dark or Bright

 Bold statement lips are fun to wear, but you should be mindful of the intense shades.
 "Lips tend to become thinner as we age," says Polina Bukovza, beauty expert and founder of Nail Art Gear.
 "Dark shades of lipstick only enhance this fact by making the lips appear even thinner."

 Katelyn McCullough, a beauty concierge for Elwynn + Cass, recommends light-colored lipsticks such as corals, nudes, and pinks because they help lips appear fuller and younger.
-Try Nars Lipstick ($26, Sephora) that comes in 34 colors.
+Try Nars Lipstick ($26, Sephora), which comes in 34 colors.
 "It's best to avoid anything too bright and loud as that draws attention to any fine lines or imperfections and can make women look older," she says.

 2. Not Using Lip Liner

 Many of the experts recommended wearing lip liner to help lips look younger.
 New to liner?
 Try the top-rated NYX Professional Makeup Slim Lip Pencil ($4, Ulta).
 "Lip liner serves multiple functions in creating a beautiful, polished look for lips," Bukovza says.
 "It prevents feathering and bleeding of lip colors into the small creases around the mouth."
 When lipstick gets into those creases, it can draw attention to areas most women would rather not have attention zoned in on.

 Use a lip liner that is a shade darker than your lipstick to help lips look plumper.
 The key to mastering lip liner: when you apply, blend it in with your lipstick using your finger or a brush.
 Filling in your lips with liner before swiping on lipstick can also boost its longevity (sort of like a primer for your lips!).

 3. Choosing the Wrong Finish

 As with eyeshadow and foundation, the lipstick's finish should also be a consideration.
 Although matte lipsticks are increasingly popular right now, they can also be very drying and make lips appear older.
 "A creamy lipstick, on the other hand, can be quite nourishing to lips and make them look younger," Bukovza says.
 Try Clinique Dramatically Different Lipstick Shaping Lip Colour ($20, Ulta).